element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `enabled` (boolean|string): Set to false to disable presence tracking on this homeserver.

-  Can also be set to a special value of “untracked” which ignores updates received via clients and federation, while still accepting updates from the [module API](../../modules/index.md).
+  Can also be set to a special value of "untracked" which ignores updates received via clients and federation, while still accepting updates from the [module API](../../modules/index.md).

-  *The “untracked” option was added in Synapse 1.96.0.*
+  *The "untracked" option was added in Synapse 1.96.0.*

   Defaults to `true`.